ChuckPa/PlexDBRepair/Contributing.md

    - Clean up the commit message after squashing.
    - Use force-push if needed to unify all changes.

-2. Open the pull request against the 'contibuting' branch.
+2. Open the pull request against the 'contribute' branch.

 3. In the pull request, provide a description of what change(s) where made
    - Add the text:   `Fixes:`  followed by the URL of the open Issue